"If poetry is worship, mine would be Khajuraho temple."

 There is a reason why Khajurao attracts numerous tourists throughout the year.
-Other than admiring the splendid work done on the temples, the Khajurao Dance Festival, held during the first week of Feburary, is something that shouldn’t be missed.
-Maestros and talented artists of the Indian Classical dance, performing in the praise of the Gods and Goddesses in front of the Chitragupta Temple, lit with fiery lamps, gives you a natural high.
+Other than admiring the splendid work done on the temples, the Khajurao Dance Festival, held during the first week of February, is something that shouldn’t be missed.
+Maestros and talented artists of the Indian Classical dance, performing in the praise of the Gods and Goddesses in front of the Chitragupta Temple, lit with fiery lamps, give you a natural high.
 The intoxicating beauty of the temples comes alive with these dance performances.

 No trip is complete without shopping for a few souvenirs, is it?
 Famous for its erotic displays of affection, the souvenirs mirror the same.
-Other than the little magnets and playing cards, sarees made of bamboo seem to be quite a Khajurao specialty.
-Available in vibrant colours and temple art prints, they make for excellent gifting options for a more conservative acquaintance.
+Other than the little magnets and playing cards, sarees made of the bamboo seem to be quite a Khajurao specialty.
+Available in vibrant colors and temple art prints, they make for excellent gifting options for a more conservative acquaintance.

 So next weekend, instead of feeling guilty about not reading the book you initially had planned on, book your tickets for Khajurao and have some interesting stories to brag about, on Monday.